zacjszewczyk/colors/README.md

 # Color Picker

-This repository helps to generate large sets of attractive and accessible color schemes based on Mathew Strom's work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors).
+This repository helps to generate large sets of attractive and accessible color schemes based on Matthew Strom's work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors).

 ## Table of Contents